Hazardous Waste Disposal for Small Businesses

 Non-profit groups, landlords, condo operators, contractors, small businesses and any other organization or commercial entity that meets the following criteria:

-* Wastes that are not to be included in these volume requirements are the recyclable wastes of used motor oil, antifreeze, fluorescent tubes, and batteries.
+*Wastes that are not to be included in these volume requirements are the recyclable wastes of used motor oil, antifreeze, fluorescent tubes, and household batteries.
 (State, County, District and local hazardous materials regulating agencies reserve the right to visit your organization to verify your qualifications as a CESQG).

 What to do First